 A few configuration changes can be made without programming.
 A simple link across 2 of the auxiliary P pads is used to action the change.
 This is easily achieved using some needle nose tweezers and, if they are sharp pointed, can penetrate the receiver's heatshink cover.
+Note: there must be no other connections (e.g. LEDs) to the pads while attempting to make a power-on change.

 A change is made by:

-- connecting the appropriate P pads with the receiver off, - switching the receiver on and observing the LED flash pattern, - waiting until the flash pattern corresponds to the value you want to set - removing the connection, - if the flash pattern is different to the setting before you started, the change is confirmed by a continuous rapid LED flash; you need to switch off and back on again - if you have not changed a setting, MR601 goes directly into receive mode
+- connecting the appropriate P pads with the receiver off, - switching the receiver on and observing the LED flash pattern, - waiting until the flash pattern corresponds to the value you want to set - removing the connection: the new value is written to permanent store and the change is confirmed by a continuous rapid LED flash; you need to switch off and back on again - the exception is P1/P2 option 5 to enter programming mode; after removing the connection, MR603 goes into receive mode with programming enabled